Ed-Fi-Alliance-OSS/Project-Tanager/docs/AUTH.md

 Ensure that there is an appropriate _role_ claim.
 Look for a claim labeled `http://schemas.microsoft.com/ws/2008/06/identity/claims/role`, which should contain an array of values.
+The expected value will be configurable (examples:
+`dms-client`, `dms-config-client`).

 ## Implementation Notes